audiblediner/karl-sayagain/README.md

 ==========

 ### To-do
+- [ ] Create trigger so bot will stop when thee quote is printed
 - [X] Change primary function name from makeMetaphor to makeQuote
 - [X] Pull in twitter info from config file
 - [ ] Modify so Wordnik getNouns URL is generated using api key from config file